microsoft/wil/README.md

   that save you the work of manually specifying buffer sizes, calling a function twice to get the needed buffer size and then allocate and pass the right-size buffer, casting or converting between types, and so on.
-- [`include/wil/registry.h`](include/wil/registry.h): Registry watchers that can
-  call a lambda function or callback you provide whenever a certain tree within the Windows registry changes.
+- [`include/wil/registry.h`](include/wil/registry.h): Type-safe functions to read from, write to, and watch the registry.
+Also, registry watchers that can call a lambda function or a callback function you provide whenever a certain tree within the Windows registry changes.
 - [`include/wil/result.h`](include/wil/result.h)
   ([documentation](https://github.com/Microsoft/wil/wiki/Error-handling-helpers)):
   Preprocessor macros to help you check for errors from Windows API functions,